vsviridov/mooml-noeval/README.md

 Not want to globalize?
 Still can run Mooml inline
 -----------------

+With version 1.0.18 you can have quick access to individual template elements, without the need for DOM traversal, or in-advance generation.

 With version 1.0.15, Mooml is only being used as a mixing, and all template call requires explicit reference to 'engine' parameter.
 This was done to eliminate eval dependency.